Three things you need to know going into this post:

 - It’s Pride Month

-- Facebook have released a pride ‘reaction’ for the month of June.
+- Facebook has released a pride ‘reaction’ for the month of June.

 I will not be using this reaction button or even liking the page you need to like in order to get it.

-Okay so to be totally honest I tend to rally against anything popular or fads. i’m a bit awkward like that, if it’s popular then odds are I’m gonna get annoyed with it.
+Okay so to be totally honest I tend to rally against anything popular or fads.
+I’m a bit awkward like that, if it’s popular then odds are I’m gonna get annoyed with it.
 It sounds a bit hipster but there is something in me that really hates this sort of thing.
-I’m not sure why, I think either I’m awkward, or because I’ve been an bit of a social outcast all my life that it’s bled through into my adult life in this way.
+I’m not sure why I think either I’m awkward, or because I’ve been a bit of a social outcast all my life that it’s bled through into my adult life in this way.

-I might just be a arsehole though and with some stuff I tend to get into it months later anyway.
+I might just be an arsehole though and with some stuff, I tend to get into it months later anyway.

 Pride Is Not A Fad

 Pride never ends.
 All day, all year, all your life.
-Even if you’re in the closet your supporting the community, the momvement, the life in someway.
+Even if you’re in the closet your supporting the community, the movement, the life in some way.
 Anonymously on the internet, refusing to shop or eat at places that known to be against LGBTQ rights.